tie-pilot-qxw/triton-tlx/README.md

 ### Async memory access

-- `tlx.async_load(tensor_ptr, buffer, optional_mask, optional_other, cache_modifier, eviction_policy, is_volatile)`

-   Load a chunk of data from global memory into a local memory buffer asynchronously.

 - `buffer = tlx.async_descriptor_load(memdesc, [offsets], barrier)`

    Load a chunk of data from global memory into a local memory buffer.
 The global address, strides, and buffer size are defined by the memory descriptor.
 A barrier object is provided and signaled upon completion of the operation.

+- `tlx.async_load(tensor_ptr, buffer, optional_mask, optional_other, cache_modifier, eviction_policy, is_volatile)`

+   Load a chunk of data from global memory into a local memory buffer asynchronously.

+   The operation returns a token object which can be used to track the completion of the operation.

+- `tlx.async_load_commit_group(tokens)`

+   Commits all prior initiated but uncommitted async_load ops an async group.
+Optionally, each token represents a tracked async load operation.

+- `tlx.async_load_wait_group(tokens)`

+   Wait for completion of prior asynchronous copy operations.
+Optionally, each token represents a tracked async commit group operation.

 ### Async tensor core operations